alvin0319/CloudflareDNSUpdater/README.md

 * Linux: /home/\<user>/.config/CloudflareDNSUpdater/config.json
 * Windows: C:\Users\\\<user>\AppData\Roaming\CloudflareDNSUpdater\config.json

+Or, you can specify the location of the config.json file by adding following option:
+-DworkDir=\<absolute path>

 You should get an API token with the following permissions:
 * Zone:Read
 * Zone:Edit